-For students who wish to study abroad, applications must be processed through the center.
+All students who wish to study or intern abroadmust apply through the International Programs Office.
 Specific deadlines apply.
-Application and deadline information can be found on the center's website.
-Generally, study abroad programs have a minimum cumulative grade point average requirement of 2.5, although some programs may require a higher grade point average, and applicants must be in good academic standing the prior semester.
-Participants usually are juniors or seniors, although qualified freshmen and sophomores may be accepted into certain programs.
+Application and deadline information can be found on the International Programs website.
+Generally study abroad programs have a minimum cumulative grade point average requirement of 2.5 and applicants must be in good academic standing the prior semester.
+Students with a GPA between 2.0 and 2.49, however, can petition for consideration.
+Participants usually are undergraduates, although qualified graduate students may be accepted into certain programs.
+All participants are governed by the Study Abroad Academic Policies outlined below.